quintilesims/layer0/docs-src/docs/guides/terraform_beyond_layer0.md

 ## Part 6: Terraform Configuration Structure

 There are many different approaches to setup your Terraform code structure.
-Although there is no one prescrived approach, whatever approach you take needs to be catered for the needs of your particular project.
+Although there is no one prescribed approach, whatever approach you take needs to be catered for the needs of your particular project.
 Keeping that in mind; the file structure for [Terraform beyond Layer0 example](https://github.com/quintilesims/layer0-examples/blob/master/terraform-beyond-layer0/example-1) is as below:

 ```
 example1/